Raja Laut: Design

 The hull design is typical of traditional wooden schooners from Europe and America.
 The hull of Raja Laut was built of hard and resistant timber, a type of ironwood known as Belian or Ulin, forming a strong and watertight hull, with all fastening in '304' stainless steel.
 Emphasis on timber quality and symmetry of construction mean the hull lines provide for a smooth flow of water and excellent stability.

 Name

 The Malay name Raja Laut, translates to "King of the Sea", is a reference to the history and maritime adventure stories of Joseph Conrad and the Malay Archipelago, South East Asia.

 Luxury charter

 Raja Laut is part of a number of sail charters that operates around the Asia-Pacific region.
 The vessel has only six cabins, with a maximum of 12 passengers.
 In January 2011, Raja Laut was involved in a more unusual charter when she was hired as one of the sets for the making of a feature film about 50 German World War One marines left stranded by the light cruiser SMS Emden during the Battle of Cocos.
+The Schooner Ayesha owned by Clunies-Ross of Cocos Keeling Islands was the vessel which Mücke had used to sail with his men to return to Germany.

+The 2012 feature film, The Men of Emden, the Ayesha is portrayed by the schooner Raja Laut.
 The film was being made by the veteran filmmaker Berengar Pfahl.